 Attendees can join this event on June 9, 10 or 15 at the Exchange Conference Center located in the LyondellBassell Tower.
 Space is limited and RSVP is required.

-As we look to the future, Central Houston will continue its course, striving to help elevate Houston even further.
-Even with the great progress achieved over the past few decades, there’s much more that can be done to ensure that Houston stays competitive with other major urban areas, both in the US and across the globe.
-All of those other cities continue to grow and evolve and improve, so Houston must continue to make the strides it has over recent years.
+As we look to the future, Central Houston will continue its course, striving to elevate Downtown.
+Even with the great progress achieved over the past few decades, more must be done to ensure that Houston stays competitive with other major urban areas, both in the US and across the globe.
+As other downtowns continue to grow and improve, Houston must also continue its evolution.

-A membership in Central Houston is an incredible way to unify the voice of business leaders, so we can have a powerful impact in moving downtown and the central city in a positive direction.
+A membership in Central Houston is an incredible way to unify the voice of business leaders to have a powerful impact in moving Downtown and the central city in a positive direction.
 By joining Central Houston, you lend your support to advocacy efforts that benefit our overall economy, while staying informed on pertinent issues that can affect your bottom line.

 Central Houston members are some of the most influential business people in the region.
 Membership covers the breadth of Houston’s business community, from one person start-ups to multinational giants, with not-for-profit organizations, small businesses and mid-market businesses all part of the diverse membership mix.

-As a Central Houston member, we offer many ways for you to share ideas with other members of the downtown community, from public officials and property owners to residents and retailers.
+As a Central Houston member, you’ll find many ways to share ideas with other members of the downtown community, from public officials and property owners to residents and retailers.
 Your involvement can range from simply keeping informed to participating in long-range planning sessions, forums, and ongoing committees.

 Join us to help find the answers and solutions to shape Houston’s future.

 - Housing the Homeless – The Way Home

 - Buffalo Bayou initiatives